Simone Giordano: Ascoli

 On 4 July 2022, his loan to Ascoli in Serie B was made official.

 The first match of the season in the Italian Cup against Venice on 7 August 2022 makes his debut with Ascoli.

 He made his Serie B debut against Ternana by winning 2–1 on 14 August 2022.
 Initially started as a replacement for Falasco, named best full-back in Serie B of 2022, in the second season of the championship he takes the starting position given the great performances offered.
 At the end of the championship, Giordano achieved the best points average among all Ascoli defenders (1.39 per game with him on the pitch).

 Loan to Mantova

 On 7 January 2025, Giordano moved on loan to Mantova, with an option to buy.

 Style of play

-Giordano can play the roles of left-back or left midfielder and is an intelligent, precise player with good vision.
+Giordano can play the roles of left-back or left midfielder.

 He is the youngest Sampdoria player to make his debut in the Primavera 1 championship (15 years and 8 months).

-Natural left, with good use of the weak foot.
-He has very good technical and ballistic skills.
-It represents a decent factor on set pieces and, in addition, a good ability to kick and cross both standing and running.
-Smooth running with the ball.
+A natural left-footed player with a strong weaker right foot, he possesses good technical ability and striking power.
+He is effective at set pieces and is capable of accurate kicking and crossing from both dead-ball situations and while in motion.
+He also demonstrates smooth dribbling when running with the ball.